byt3n33dl3/BloodHoundCE/README.md

 BloodHound is a monolithic web application composed of an embedded React frontend with [Sigma.js](https://www.sigmajs.org/) and a [C#](https://csharp.net/) with [Go](https://go.dev/) based REST API backend.
 It is deployed with a [PostgreSQL](https://www.postgresql.org/) application database and a [Neo4J](https://neo4j.com/) graph database, and is fed by the [SharpHound](https://github.com/BloodHoundAD/SharpHound), or [SharpHoundAD](https://github.com/byt3n33dl3/SharpHoundAD), and [AzureHoundAD](https://github.com/byt3n33dl3/AzureHoundAD) or [AzureHound](https://github.com/BloodHoundAD/AzureHound) data collectors.

-*New Collectors:* After BloodHound Enterprise Vol `6.3.5` Editions release, BloodHound now can retrieve data from *[BlackMarlinExec](github.com/byt3n33dl3/BlackMarlinExec/)* Module: Barracuda execution, Enjoy!.
+*New Collectors:* After BloodHound Enterprise Vol `6.3.5` Editions release, BloodHound now can retrieve data from *[BlackMarlinExec](https://github.com/byt3n33dl3/BlackMarlinExec/)* Module: Barracuda execution, Enjoy!.

 ## How does it `Exec` ?
 It Uses graph theory to reveal the hidden and often unintended relationships within an Active Directory or Azure environment.
 Attackers can use BloodHound to quickly identify highly complex attack paths that would otherwise be impossible to find.

 BloodHound is created and maintained by the BloodHound [Enterprise](https://bloodhoundenterprise.io) Team.
 The original BloodHound was created by [@wald0](https://www.twitter.com/_wald0), [@rvazarkar](https://twitter.com/CptJesus), [@byt3n33dl3](https://twitter.com/byt3n33dl3), and [@harmj0y](https://twitter.com/harmj0y).

-## Running BloodHound Community Edition
+## Running BloodHound Enterprise Edition
 Docker Compose is the easiest way to get up and running with BloodHound.
 Instructions below describe how to install and upgrade your deployment.

 ## Extra Overview